SiriusNEO/fscape/README.md

 ### Play

-The goal of this game is to "escape from the file system `/tmp/ffs`" as fast as you can.
+The goal of this game is to "escape from the file system" as fast as you can.

 YOU CAN ONLY USE THE FOLLOWING COMMANDS